FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/isolated_environments_with_pyspark.md

  2. Your sysadmins install Anaconda Parcels using the Cloudera Manager Admin Console to provide the most popular Python packages in a one size fits all fashion for all your data scientists as described in a [Cloudera blog post].

 Both options have drawbacks which are as severe as obvious.
-Do you really want to let a bunch of data scientists run processes on your cluster and fill up the local hard-drive?
-The second option is not even a real isolated environment since all your applications would use the same libraries and maybe break with an update to a newer version.
+Do you really want to let a bunch of data scientists run processes on your cluster and fill up the local hard-drives?
+The second option is not even a real isolated environment at all since all your applications would use the same libraries and maybe break after an update of a library.

-Therefore, we need to empower the data scientists developing a predictive application to manage isolated environments with their dependencies themselves.
+Therefore, we need to empower our data scientists developing a predictive application to manage isolated environments with their dependencies themselves.
 This was also recognized as a problem and several issues ([SPARK-13587][] & [SPARK-16367][]) suggest solutions, but none of them have been integrated yet.
 The most mature solution is actually [coffee boat], which is still in beta and not meant for production.
 Therefore, we want to present here a simple but viable solution for this problem that we have been using in production for more than a year.

 So how can we distribute Python modules and whole packages on our executors?
 Luckily, PySpark provides the functions [sc.addFile][] and [sc.addPyFile][] which allow us to upload files to every node in our cluster, even Python modules and egg files in case of the latter.
 Unfortunately, there is no way to upload wheel files which are needed for binary Python packages like Numpy, Pandas and so on.
 As a data scientist you cannot live without those.